 There are also several different sheets stapled to the inside of the folder, front and back, in a folder "made by the book".
 Those give you an Index and quick overview of the content of the sessions done.
 When you get good at it, it is quick to keep it all up and in the long run it saves all involved time and ensures better results.

 Inside the folder - front and back -

 The folder summary is written on sheets stapled to the inside of the front cover.
 It is brief summary of the actions taken on a pc in the right order.
 It gives a 'Table of Content' of the folder.

 It contains the following data:

 1. ADMIN.
 Session date, length of time of session and admin time.
 When a new folder is started.
 The total time of a series of auditing sessions.
-When an OCA test is taken.
+When an OCA test (personality test) is taken.
 When a Folder Error Summary (FES) was done.

 2. PROCESS DETAILS.
 What was run and how it ran.
 Mark beside each action taken 'to EP' or 'Not to EP'.
 Whether UNFLAT, O/R, or whatever.